Regulation and Frontier Housing Supply: Estimation

 as $E[w|h]=E[v|h]=0$ by assumption.
 Equation \eqref{Ey} demonstrates the importance of having the parameters of the distribution of $u$ depend on $h$.
 Were these parameters, instead, the same across heights, then frontier estimates would equal the height-specific means, up to a common constant, making frontier analysis pointless.
-Further, in this case, any endogeneity bias present in conditional mean analysis would also be present here. {Hence, $u$ (and $v$ and $w$) will have separate parameters for each height.
-However, the distribution of $u$ originates in the joint distribution of demand and supply shocks, conditioning on height, through the equilibrium condition; thus, unlike frontier costs $g(h)$, the parameters of the distribution of $u$ will not be ``deep parameters."
+Further, in this case, any endogeneity bias present in conditional mean analysis would also be present here.
+Hence, $u$ (and $v$ and $w$) are allowed to have separate parameters for each height.
+However, $u$'s distribution originates in the joint distribution of demand and supply shocks through the equilibrium condition.
+Thus, unlike frontier costs $g(h)$, the parameters of $u$'s distribution will not be ``deep parameters."